 Santiago de Chile

-Must see sights in Santiago; La Moneda Palace, San Cristobal hill, Plaza de Armas, Pre-Columbian art museum, Metropolitan park, La Chascona (Pablo Neruda museum).
+Must see sights in Santiago are: La Moneda Palace, San Cristobal hill, Plaza de Armas, Pre-Columbian art museum, Metropolitan park, La Chascona (Pablo Neruda museum).

 Pucon is a town in central Chile’s Lake District.

-It is easy to get by bus from Santiago, and it takes between 9-10 hours.
+- It is easy to get by bus from Santiago, but it takes between 9-10 hours.